friendly/Guerry/cran-comments.md

 0 errors | 0 warnings | 0 note

+Version 1.7.3

-* This is a minor release to restore the main package vignette.
+* This is a minor release to fix problem arising from new release of spdep when rgeos is not installed

-Version 1.7.1

-* translate/update/restore the main vignette, `MultiSpat.html` by Stephane Drey